 We are specialist solicitors in wrongful death compensation in the UK.
 Find out more about making a wrongful claim and the awards available to you.

-The Law Commission has looked into reforming the Fatal Accidents Act 1976 in their report: Claims for Wrongful Death (1997) Consultation Paper.
-The harsh unfairness of the 1976 Act is mirrored under the the Criminal Injuries Compensation Scheme for bereavement award and has been criticised by the Criminal Injuries Compensation review.
-The conclusion was that more family members should be entitled to claim in addition to increasing the amount of compensation.
+In their report, the Law Commission has looked into reforming the Fatal Accidents Act 1976: Claims for Wrongful Death (1997) Consultation Paper.
+The harsh unfairness of the 1976 Act is mirrored under the Criminal Injuries Compensation Scheme and has been criticised by the Criminal Injuries Compensation review.
+The conclusion was that more family members should be entitled to claim, and compensation for wrongful deaths should be increased.

 - Parent and child,

-- Awards will be paid at £10K for a spouse and £5K each and all of the other family members to a maximum of £50,000.
+- Wrongful death awards will be paid at £10K for a spouse and £5K each and all of the other family members to a maximum of £50,000.

-But even here the compensation for a bereavement award is still too low.
-The Law Commission reconcile that there is a misconception of the purpose of a bereavement awards, that his people think that it is the value of what society places on life.
+But even here, the compensation for a bereavement award is still too low.
+The Law Commission reconcile that there is a misconception of the purpose of bereavement awards, that his people think that it is the value of what society places on life.
 That is not the purpose.
-If not, the what is the purpose of it?
+If not, then what is the purpose of it?
 The law is and should be justice.
-There is no justice and bereaved families across England and Wales are sadly being forced into financial difficulty and unnecessary stress when the need help at most in life.
+There is no justice, and bereaved families across England and Wales are sadly being forced into financial difficulty and unnecessary stress when they need help at most in life.

 Wrongful death is defined as a legal claim that can be pursued following a person’s death due to someone else’s wrongful actions.
 A lot of cases are brought due to negligence, such as dangerous driving or medical malpractice.
 Murder with intent can also lead to a claim, but as wrongful death is a civil claim, the burden of proof differs when compared to criminal proceedings.
 In the UK, the burden of proof is based on the balance of probabilities.